-SSH, Telnet, or CLI Console widget (via the web UI) SSH or Telnet access to the CLI requires connecting your computer to the FortiMail unit using one of its RJ-45 network ports.
-You can either connect directly, using a peer connection between the two, or through any intermediary network.
+SSH, Telnet, or CLI Console widget (via the web UI) access to the CLI requires connecting your computer to the FortiMail unit using one of its RJ-45 network ports.
+You can either connect directly, use a peer connection between the two, or through any intermediary network.